 The best time to get control is when the patch is new and there are just a few scattered plants.
 Once it gets established it will form a dense circular patch that is very easy to spot, but control will become much more difficult and expensive.
 Research and field data results show that herbicide control with Imazapyr (Habitat) or Glyphosate (Rodeo) have proven to be the most effective.

-Phragmites will spread by seeds blown by the wind or moved by water.
-By underground rhizomes that if broken or cut and moved will start a new plant and also by stolons that run across the top of the ground and root down and send up new plants every few inches.
+When rhizomes are broken or cut, or if they are moved to a new location in soil, they will grow into new plants.
+Stolons that run across the top of the ground root down and send up new plants every few inches.
 Stolons can grow as much as 30 feet in one year.

 Phragmites left untreated will create a monoculture and crowd out all other vegetation.
 It will eliminate natural refuge and feeding grounds for invertebrates, fish, waterfowl and limit recreation values for birdwatchers, walkers, naturalists, boaters and hunters.
 The tender-dry vegetation left in the fall creates the potential for fast-spreading fire that can threaten surrounding areas including homes and buildings.

-Contact the Lancaster Weed Control office at (402) 441-7817 or visit our website at http://lancaster.ne.gov/weeds and click on the Landowners Guide for Controlling Phragmites
+Contact the Lancaster Weed Control office at (402) 441-7817 or review Landowners Guide for Controlling Phagmites.